THE LIKE-A-PRO ICE CREAM

 Do not reduce or replace anything; everything is there for a reason.

-• Fresh strawberries: use fresh, juicy, in-season strawberries.
+• Fresh strawberries: try to use fresh, juicy, in-season strawberries.
 The taste of this strawberry ice cream will be determined by the taste of the strawberries themselves.
 If you want a fragrant strawberry ice cream, so should be your strawberries.

 Do not use any other sugar or sweetener, natural or artificial, liquid or powder, like honey, stevia, golden syrup, table sweeteners, confectioner’s sugar, etc.

-• Heavy cream (for double cream read below): for this recipe you can use heavy cream with 35% to 40% fat content.
-It is ok to use cream suitable for whipping or ultra-pasteurised cream with 35-40% fat content.
-Do not use low-fat cream or non-dairy cream.
+• Heavy cream: For this recipe, you can use heavy cream with 35% and up to 36% fat content.
+It is also OK to use heavy cream suitable for whipping or ultra-pasteurised cream, if it has the right fat content (35-36% fat).
+Do not use low-fat or non-dairy cream, the ice cream will be icy.

 • Xanthan gum can be found in speciality shops, health food stores and online.
 Read more about it here.